oarriaga/coco-caption/README.md

 Microsoft COCO Caption Evaluation
 ===================

-Evaluation codes for MS COCO caption generation.
+Evaluation codes for MS COCO caption generation from (https://github.com/tylin/coco-caption).
+Unlike the COCO evaluation code, which needs inputs in the MSCOCO annotation formats, this code can conveniently accept any set of images and sentences in a JSON format and can produce metric outputs.

 ## Important Note ##
 CIDEr by default (with idf parameter set to "corpus" mode) computes IDF values using the reference sentences provided.
 Thus, CIDEr score for a reference dataset with only 1 image will be zero.
 When evaluating using one (or few) images, set idf to "coco-val-df" instead, which uses IDF from the MSCOCO Vaildation Dataset for reliable results.